c-blake/lc/README.md

 So, 8 usable output dimensions, 6 shallow 1-bit dimensions & fg/bg color with
 larger value ranges.
 While subjective, I find it not hard to distinguish text with *all* those attributes varying.
-Geographical map folk often call this "layers" (such as political borders layered atop satellite imagery).  `lc` aids "aligning" rendered output traits with classified input traits.
+Geographical map folk often call this "layering" (such as political borders layered atop satellite imagery).

-The input/data side has *many* more independent fields & bits.
-While `dirent.d_type` is mutually exclusive type codes, most types aren't.
-E.g., a file can be both an executable regular file and some kind of script source or both a directory and a directory with a sticky bit set.
+The input/data side has *many* independent fields & bits.
+While `dirent.d_type` is mutually exclusive type codes (like directory/named pipe/..), most types aren't.
+E.g., a file can be ***both*** an executable regular file ***and*** some kind of script source or both a directory and a directory with a sticky bit set.
 Independently of all that, it can begin with a '.' or not.
-Add all of `struct stat` and deep file header inspection and the type space just explodes both in kinds and independent sub-kinds/dimensions (stripped or not, 32-bit, 64-bit binaries, etc., etc.).
+Add all of `struct stat` and deep file header inspection and the type space explodes both in kinds & independent sub-kinds/dimensions (stripped|not, 32|64-bit, etc.).

 Only end users can prioritize use of precious few output dimensions.
 To aid this use, `lc` users can configure file kinds to pair with picked poisons of